savonet/book/technology.md

 _destructive_: they remove some information in the original signal in order for it to be smaller.
 The most well-known are mp3, ogg/vorbis and aac: the one you want to use is a matter of taste and support on the user-end.
-For instance, mp3 is the most widespread, ogg/vorbis has the advantage of being open-source patent-free and more efficient but not many users have good support for that (e.g. on smartphones), aac is proprietary so that good free encoders are more difficult to find but achieves better sounding at high compression rates, etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if you favor sound quality), meaning that 1 minute will weight roughly 1 MB, which is 10% of the original sound in CD quality.
+For instance, mp3 is the most widespread, ogg/vorbis has the advantage of being open-source, patent-free and has a good quality/bandwidth radio but not many users have good support for that (e.g. on smartphones), aac is proprietary so that good free encoders are more difficult to find but achieves better sounding at high compression rates, etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if you favor sound quality), meaning that 1 minute will weight roughly 1 MB, which is 10% of the original sound in CD quality.

 Most of these formats also support _variable bitrates_ meaning that the bitrate can be adapted within the file: complex parts of the audio will be encoded at